Strothon/NotAlone/README.md

 ## 👥 Contributors

-- [Your Name] - Backend Development
+- Strothon - Backend Development
-- [Your Friend's Name] - Frontend Development
+- BİLGE ZERDA KEKLİK - Frontend Development

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE] file for details.

 ## 🙏 Acknowledgments